Environmental Monitor Testing Tools and Methods

 Alert tests

-Once the data in cloud is processed, proper notification will be communicated to the end user or respective person to act on it.
-Normally notification will be a popup on mobile app, web application, SMS and email.
-Few of the alert tests which tester need to perform are listed below
+Once data in cloud is processed, proper notification is communicated to the end user or respective person to act on it.
+Notification will typically be a popup on mobile app, web application, SMS, and email.
+Alert tests are one of the most critical aspects of environmental monitor testing — validating that the right person receives the right alert at the right time.
+Few of the alert tests which testers need to perform are:

 • Verify alert is shown to user device on sensor threshold breach as per business requirements.